 Welcome to the home page for the The Adult Learning Lab at the University of Illinois!
-The focus of our research is adult age differences in learning and language processing.
+The focus of our research is on learning and language processing through adulthood.
 Adult development brings differential patterns of growth, loss, and stability in our capacities for mental activities.
 Consequently, the way in which we best learn new things changes as we move through adulthood.
-Our research is funded by NIH National Institute on Aging and the Department of Education Institute for Educational Sciences.
-Currently, we have three major threads of research:
+Research topics include:

 Cognitive Interventions and Pathways to Resilience